tweag/cooked-validators/README.md

 A development environment can be obtained using `nix develop`.
 With the default environment, you can compile the projects with `cabal` and you also have access to Haskell development tools.
-You can use a minimal development environment that only provides the bare minimum to compile the projects with `nix develop .#ci`.
+A minimal development environment is provided by `nix develop .#ci`.

 ### __IMPORTANT:__ Configure your nix cache!